LeopoldineMirtil/LeopoldineMirtil/README.md

 - Familiar with: Python, SQL, R, Tableau, PowerBI, and Excel

-- Currently working on dashboards in PowerBI and Tableau
+- Currently re-learning Python and expanding Excel skills

 - Future languages to learn: